crypto-org-chain/chain-docs/docs/wallets/desktop_wallet.md

         <img src="./assets/desktop_wallet/5-2-4-1.png" />

 ## 6. Cronos Bridge
-Our Cronos Mainnet, an EVM Compatible chain built with Etheremint, is live on 8th November 2021.
+Our Cronos Mainnet Beta, an EVM Compatible chain built with Etheremint, is live on 8th November 2021.
 You could easily convert and transfer your Crypto.org Native CRO and Cronos CRO between each other seamlessly with the Cronos Bridge we provide.
         <img src="./assets/desktop_wallet/6.png" />

 ### 6.1 - Before the bridge transfer